-With all the lights on CBD, it’s easy to find information on the impressive range of its benefits – but are there any downsides of using CBD oil?
+With all the lights on CBD, it’s easy to find information on its impressive range of benefits – but are there any downsides of using CBD oil?
 Does CBD oil come with any side effects?

 Although the research on the medical use of cannabis (including marijuana and hemp) is in its infancy, so much has been said about the advantages of CBD supplementation, but nobody seems to care about explaining the potential side effects.

 Maybe because CBD enthusiasts are so positive about the power of this cannabinoid that they don’t find this omission biased.
 Or, it might as well turn out that CBD actually has few to none side effects – none of which are considered dangerous.